Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 We evaluate the best ice machines using several different methods.
 When possible, we perform repeatable, scientific tests.
 We measure the time it takes to produce a pound of ice, look for consistent ice shapes, and monitor for any downsides, such as loud production or leaks.

-To keep our guides up-to-date with the best ice machines on the market, we also make a few additional recommendations based on our research.
-We review user reviews from owners, examine product specifications, and compare price points to find the best options that suit every need and budget.
+To keep our guides up to date with the best ice machines on the market, we also make a few additional recommendations based on our research.
+We review owner reviews, examine product specifications, and compare price points to find the best options for every need and budget.

 Read More About Small Kitchen Appliances on Reviewed